Ishwar509/Sign-up-Form/README.md

 # Sign-up-Form
-Baisc Sign-up Form using Html and CSS
+Basic Sign-up Form using Html and CSS
+Skills acquired from this project :
+-> Form elements and inputs
+-> Form control
+-> Styling basic input elements